snacktavish/OpenTree_SSB2020/TreeComparison.md

 For more on the OpenTree APIs see https://github.com/OpenTreeOfLife/germinator/wiki/Open-Tree-of-Life-Web-APIs

-Is often more convenient to manipulate both trees and names within a scripting language.
+It is often more convenient to manipulate both trees and names within a scripting language.

 ### Using Python